3dvconf/3dvconf.github.io/2022/author-faq.md

 **Q. Does a presentation at a departmental seminar during the review period violate the anonymity standard or other 3DV 2022 policy?**

 A. NO. Authors must properly anonymize the written submission as per the guidelines.
 There is no requirement that the material otherwise be kept confidential during the review process.

+**Q. Can I promote my paper in the press or on social media?**

+A. As stated in the instructions above, authors are not allowed to go to the press with their submission prior to the end of the review process, or to advertise their work on social media while explicitly identifying it as a 3DV submission.
+In recent conference cycles, some authors were found posting about their submissions on Twitter or other social media, and even including the title or a snapshot of the paper.
+This is a violation of anonymity, since the message may go out to many potential reviewers.

+**Authors must not:**

+·       Talk to the media about your work as "in submission to 3DV"

+·       Make any posts to social media or elsewhere that can be linked to a specific 3DV submission (e.g., mentioning the title of the submission or details and content and saying that it's a 3DV submission)

+**Authors may:**

+·       Talk about their work in a presentation without saying it's submitted to 3DV

+·       Submit to arXiv without mentioning 3DV

+A paper may be rejected if the program chairs feel that the authors have attempted to let potential reviewers know who wrote the paper.

 **Q. How do I cite my results reported in open challenges?**